 Corporate Secretarial Services involve the professional administrative management of a company's strict statutory obligations.
 This complex service includes legally organizing annual General Assembly meetings, meticulously drafting Board of Directors' resolutions, managing Trade Registry filings for address changes or capital increases, and accurately maintaining the mandatory statutory books as required by the Turkish Commercial Code to avoid severe penalties.

-Entities producing military equipment, advanced defense software, or dual-use technological goods must obtain a Facility Security Clearance and a Production Permit from the Ministry of National Defense (MSB).
-This heavily bureaucratic process involves rigorous physical security audits of the manufacturing site and intense background checks on all shareholders and key personnel to secure NATO or National Secret clearances before any production can legally begin.
+Entities producing controlled military equipment, advanced defense software, or certain dual-use technological goods may need a Facility Security Clearance and a Production Permit from the Ministry of National Defense (MSB).
+The process can involve physical security audits and background checks on shareholders and key personnel.
+Exact requirements depend on the product, facility, classification level, and applicable legislation.